JGCRI/gaia/CITATION.md

 <!-------------------------->
 <!-------------------------->

-Author, I., 2022. rtemplate: A template to build R packages using GitHub Actions for CI/CD, testing, code coverage, and documentation.
-(In progress) Journal, DOI: XXXX
+Zhao, M., Waldhoff, S., Tebaldi, C., Snyder, A. 2022. gaea: An R package to estimate crop yield responses to temperature and precipitation.
+(In progress) Journal of Open Source Software, DOI: XXXX

 <!-------------------------->